Kakadu/lablqml/demos/helloworld/README.md

-For compilation you need  correct Qt5 environment with LABLQT variable set.

-In this example you can find QML GUI with onclick handler in JavaScript.
+In this example you can find QML GUI with clickable area.
+After clicking OCaml prints some text to terminal.

 OCaml startup code is added too.